-Lentils are loaded with protein and soluble fiber.
-They help with weight loss.
+Lentils are loaded with protein and soluble fiber and are thought to help with weight loss.
 Lentils can even increase your energy level.
-It also helps maintain heart health.
+They also help to maintain heart health.
 The health benefits of tomatoes are attributed to their wealth of nutrients and vitamins.
 They are also a good source of minerals and fiber.

 - 4-5 dry red chilies, hot variety, broken